 Application and interpretation in practice

 The test results can be easily computed using statistical software packages.
-We do not need to carry out the test manually.
+That is, we do not need to carry out the test manually.

 In our example, we applied the Sargan Test of Overidentifying restrictions to consumption and investment functions.
 The test revealed that the consumption function has been correctly specified and the instruments are valid.